 Our statutory task

-The Minister of Economic Affairs and Climate Policy has mandated VSL to maintain and manage the national measurement standards and rules for quantities, as established by order in council.
+he Minister of Economic Affairs has mandated VSL to maintain and manage the national measurement standards and rules for quantities, as established by order in council.

 Our statutory task